- 01 February 2021

 Hackers can cost you money because their attacks eat up your bandwidth and could even slow your site down.
 Even if they don’t get into your site, they’re stealing megabytes you could use for other purposes.

-For the most part, cloud-based hosting is much safer than a platform you place on an office computer.
+For the most part, cloud-based hosting (HostPapa cloud hosting is a good example, but there are many more providers) is much safer than a platform you place on an office computer.
 Third-party companies serve multiple clients and must keep their platforms safe from cyberattacks.

 You’ll often save money on hiring IT workers just by moving some things to the cloud.
 You might not be able to put everything on the cloud, but move what you can and look for a company that prides itself on its heavy security measures.